What Are The Most Substantial Damages Awarded In A Malpractice Settlement?

 If you have suffered an injury or further complication of a condition at the hands of a negligent medical provider, your first option should be to contact a reputable law firm that handles medical malpractice cases.

-Here at Peter Angelos Law, we have been serving the state of Maryland for over 50 years, working with those who have suffered medical malpractice injuries, birth injuries, and in the most tragic cases, helping the families of victims pursue a wrongful death claim against their provider.
+Here at Peter Angelos Law, we have been serving the state of Maryland for over 60 years, working with those who have suffered medical malpractice injuries, birth injuries and, in the most tragic cases, helping the families of victims pursue a wrongful death claim against their provider.

 Economic Damages